Increase in VAT rates from 13th January 2014

 Changes in Social Insurance

-As from the 1st January 2014, the rate of social insurance contributions made by the employer and employee will increase from 6,8% to 7.8% on the gross salary of the employee.
+As of the 1st January 2014, the rate of social insurance contributions made by the employer and employee will increase from 6,8% to 7.8% on the gross salary of the employee.

 The Certificate is available from the Social Insurance office and it is made up of three copies- a white, a pink and a yellow copy.
 Once the Certificate is completed by the employer, it must be signed by both the employer and employee.
 The Certificates should be numbered in sequential order and the copies kept as follows: